ndd21/PHYS281/docs/demo-matplotlib.md

 # Basic plotting with Matplotlib

-[Matplotlib](https://matplotlib.org/) is a powerfullibrary for making plots in Python.
+[Matplotlib](https://matplotlib.org/) is a powerful library for making plots in Python.
 It can be used to create basic plots, but also has the ability to create very complex plots.
 A variety of useful tutorials can be found on the [Matplotlib webpage](https://matplotlib.org/3.3.1/tutorials/index.html), but here we will cover some of the